Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

     return capacity_score
 ```

-*Note*: This provides a **theoretical operationalization**—we know *what* to measure.
+*Note:* This provides a **theoretical operationalization**—we know *what* to measure.
 Developing and validating practical estimators at scale remains future work (Sec.
 11.4).
 The key advance is that the universal manifold hypothesis (empirically supported by Jha et al., 2025) transforms capacity estimation from an abstract information-theoretic quantity to a **geometric measurement problem**.

 Addresses: Capacity violation (Sec.
 3); secondarily reduces geometric distortion (Sec.
 8.4) by refusing generation when fidelity is low.